excellarateinc/voyage-api-dotnet/readme_docs/INTEGRATION-TESTS.md

 1. To exercise the database project (albeit from a empty state)
 2. To exercise the full HTTP request/response lifecycle
 3. To isolate test data from other environments
-4. To exercise EntityFramework against a true SQL database
+4. To exercise EntityFramework against a SQL database

 ### Hosting
 Since the application is built using Owin, the API can be self-hosted without IIS.
 This allows us to execute integration tests that